CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-an-api.md

 }
 ```

+!!!
+Note "Interactive API specification"
+    Please find [here](redoc-static.html) interactive documentation (built with [ReDoc](https://redocly.github.io/redoc/)).

 ## Included APIs

-We included two flavours of the same API, one in `Perl` and another in `Python`.
-Both should work out of the box with the [containerized version](https://github.com/mrueda/convert-pheno#containerized).
+We included two flavours of the same API, one in `Perl` and another in `Python`.Both APIs were created by using OpenAPI 3.0.2 schema and should work out of the box with the [containerized version](https://github.com/mrueda/convert-pheno#containerized).

 === "Perl version"